 In particular, statements made over the phone, in text messages, in emails, or through social media or other forms of communication may constitute a criminal violation with penalties that include jail time and substantial fines.
-That is why it is essential for anyone facing a criminal arrest for harassment to meet with Stamford harassment attorneys who know the laws, understand available defense strategies, and can apply them to your particular case circumstances.
+That is why it is essential for anyone facing a criminal arrest for this offense to meet with Stamford harassment lawyers who know the laws, understand available defense strategies, and can apply them to your particular case circumstances.
 A skilled defense attorney is your best asset in your case.

 Communications Covered by Harassment Statutes